 Instructions

-- freeze the goat milk
+- freeze the milk

 - prepare an ice bath by mixing ice cubes with cold water in a glass measuring jar